cape-io/pure-content/README.md

 # pure-content
-A place to keep track of some "pure content" ideas/ideals
+A place to keep track of some "pure content" ideas/ideals.
+As this evolves the goal is that we have standard ideas that can be applied to anything; as well the the conceptual foundation for a *PureContent* creation tool that would allow adding metadata to other content (so as to help make it more pure and resuable) as well as creating new pure content from scratch

 ## What is "PureContent?"